Mintherbi/Flying-time/README.md

 3. **Cohesion**: Each boid steers toward the average position of nearby boids

 This creates natural-looking flocking behavior where the time characters move together while maintaining appropriate spacing.

+## Network Visualization

+The application includes a network visualization that shows the connections between nearby characters:

+- **Connection Lines**: Lines are drawn between characters that are within 80 pixels of each other
+- **Line Thickness**: Thicker lines indicate stronger interactions (closer characters)
+- **Line Opacity**: More opaque lines indicate closer characters
+- **Dynamic Updates**: The network connections update in real-time as characters move

 ## Technologies Used